Dive into the world of PAYE investigations. Uncover the facts, implications, and insights in this informative blog

 - The company’s gross assets (or of the group assets where the company is a parent company) must be less than £200,000 at the time of a relevant SEIS share issue.
 For the EIS, the company must not have gross assets worth more than £15 million before any shares are issued and not more than £16 million immediately afterward.

 - There are also time limits as to when investments can be raised by the company and how and when the money must be spent.

 - The company cannot have received any investment under either the EIS or VCT scheme before using the SEIS to raise investment.
 However, the SEIS compliments the other schemes and further investment can be raised using the EIS or VCT scheme after the SEIS.

-We would always recommend getting pre-approval (technically it is just an assurance based on the information that you present to them rather than an approval) from HMRC as to whether your company is eligible.
-It is important to note that the advance assurance service provided by HMRC is a discretionary, non-statutory, service.
+We would always recommend getting pre-approval from HMRC.
+Technically, it is just an assurance based on the information that you present to them.
+But it's still a good indication as to whether your company qualifies.
+Advance assurance service from HMRC is a discretionary, non-statutory, service.

 Since January 2018, HMRC no longer provides advance assurance on speculative applications.
 This leaves some start-ups in a Catch-22 situation where it can be hard to attract investment without advance assurance.
-However, HMRC does not require the company to have formalised offers of investment but rather to have some potential investors on board who are likely to invest if advance assurance is confirmed.
+However, HMRC does not require the company to have formalised offers of investment.
+Rather, it must have some potential investors on board who are likely to invest if you get advance assurance.

 We would be happy to discuss any questions you may have, contact us now.